Julio Jones: 2019 season

-2020 season: Injury-plagued season
+2020 season

-During Week 1 against the Seattle Seahawks, Jones caught nine of 12 targets for 157 yards as the Falcons lost 25–38.
+During Week 1 against the Seahawks, Jones caught nine of 12 targets for 157 yards as the Falcons lost 25–38.
 He surpassed 800 career receptions during this game.
-In Week 4 against the Green Bay Packers on Monday Night Football, Jones was forced to exit the game due to a hamstring injury during the 16–30 loss.
+In Week 4 against the Packers on Monday Night Football, Jones was forced to exit the game due to a hamstring injury during the 16–30 loss.
 In that game, Jones became the Falcons all-time career receptions leader, surpassing the record previously set by Roddy White.
-In Week 6 against the Minnesota Vikings, Jones had eight receptions for 137 yards and his first two receiving touchdowns of the season during the 40–23 victory.
-In Week 8 against the Carolina Panthers on Thursday Night Football, Jones had seven receptions for 137 yards in the 25–17 victory.
-In Week 13, against the New Orleans Saints, Jones suffered a setback in regard to his hamstring.
+In Week 6 against the Vikings, Jones had eight receptions for 137 yards and his first two receiving touchdowns of the season during the 40–23 victory.
+In Week 8 against the Panthers on Thursday Night Football, Jones had seven receptions for 137 yards in the 25–17 victory.
+In Week 13, against the Saints, Jones suffered a setback in regard to his hamstring.
 He was inactive for the 2020 season's final four games.
 Playing nine out of 16 games due to injury, Jones still managed to finish 41st in receiving yards among 499 qualified players for the 2020 season, finishing the 2020 season with 51 receptions for 771 receiving yards and three receiving touchdowns.
-On May 22, 2021, a photo of Jones wearing a Dallas Cowboys sweatshirt made him the subject of trade rumors on social media.
+On May 22, 2021, a photo of Jones wearing a Cowboys sweatshirt made him the subject of trade rumors on social media.

 On May 24, 2021, Shannon Sharpe called Jones while live on Skip and Shannon: Undisputed and asked him if he wanted to remain with the Falcons for the upcoming season.
 In response to Sharpe's question, Jones said: "I'm out of there".
 Jones also told Sharpe that he had no desire to be a Cowboy and that he wanted to play for a winning organization.
 He was ranked 29th by his fellow players on the NFL Top 100 Players of 2021.